lambdaclass/statistical_rethinking/chapter_2/chapter_2.md

 * Bayesian methods are expensive and depend upon having a good model.

-* Principle of indifference: cosists in weighing all conjectures equally.
+* Principle of indifference: it consists in weighing all conjectures equally.
 The structure of the model and the scientific context always provide information that allow us to do better than ignorance.

 * Unobservable variables are often called parameters.